Braysen-Good/scientific-visualization/README.md

 ## Select Tool
 Clicking on a specific cell will select it.
 The selected cell will be highlighted with white.<br>
 The selected cells information will be displayed at the bottom left corner of the visualization.

+# Creating an Animation
+Place and run the script createAnimation.py within the output folder (location of .svg data files).